 Transitioned from a nursing facility or been diverted from nursing facility level of care through the My Choice Louisiana program.

 All members meeting the above criteria who are interested in working have access to this service.
-Members are not excluded on the basis of job readiness, diagnoses, symptoms, substance use history, substance abuse, mental health symptoms, history of violent behavior, cognition impairment, treatment non-adherence, homelessness, work history, psychiatric hospitalizations, homelessness, level of disability, legal system involvement, or personal presentation.
+Members are not excluded on the basis of job readiness, diagnoses, symptoms, substance use history, mental health symptoms, history of violent behavior, cognition impairment, treatment non-adherence, work history, psychiatric hospitalizations, homelessness, level of disability, legal system involvement, or personal presentation.

 Service Utilization